Boarding and Pastoral

 Particular care is exercised over boarders who are new either to the School or to boarding.
 House Staff provide an extensive and varied programme of activities for their pupils.
 Boarders are encouraged to take pride, not only in the whole School, but also in the boarding community within the School.

 Boarders have access to a fully networked computer system offering e-mail and controlled internet access.
 Each House also has a television room, games rooms and music practice rooms.
-Skype and wifi access is also available.
+Skype and Wi-Fi access are also available.